TKD SOURCE

 광개 Kwang-Gae / Gwang-Gae (39 movements)

-of the Koguryo Dynasty, who regained all the lost territories including the
+Koguryo Dynasty, who regained all the lost territories including the greater part of

 포은 Po-Eun (36 movements)